EvanSuds/F28WP-Coursework/README.md

 ### This game will incorporate the following features:

 - [ ] Login Screen and usernames
-- [ ] Each user will have a total score, level system and K/D ratio
+- [ ] Each user will have a total score, number of kills
-- [ ] Different unlockable classes of tanks with different attributes
+- [ ] Secure user files for accounts
-- [ ] Different levels to play on e.g. Different planets
+- [ ] Leaderboard of the highest scoring players
+- [ ] Sleak design for an optimal gaming experience